-Tom has served in various roles on the Village Board and Crane Neck Homeowners Association since he and Suzanne moved here with their two young children in the late 1990s.
+Tom’s various roles on the Village Board since 2007 include Environmental Conservation Commissioner and Public Safety liaison.
+He and his wife Suzanne have been active in the Crane Neck Homeowners Association since moving here with their two young children in the late 1990s.
 As a lifelong resident of coastal communities, Tom appreciates the opportunity to promote balance among development of the land and protection of the environment we live in.
-Many of Tom’s services to the Village, e.g. Environmental Conservation Commissioner and Public Safety liaison, reflect his 40 years as an environmental scientist and his firematic/EMT roles as a Captain in the Setauket Fire Department.
-Tom can be reached via TrusteeGulbransen@OldField.com or 516-313-9311.
+Professionally, Tom is an environmental data scientist at Battelle Memorial Institute and a Program Manager at the National Science Foundation.
+Tom serves firematic/EMT roles as a Captain in the Setauket Fire Department.

 Morgan Morrison was born and raised in the Village of Old Field.
 As a life-long resident of 42 years, he is deeply rooted in this community and has a strong desire to see its unique character maintained for all to enjoy.
 Morgan is a lover of nature and an avid beekeeper.
 He holds a BSc in Computer Science from Stony Brook University and currently works in Horticulture.
 His interests include gardening, photography and cycling.

 Bill Schaefer has been a resident of Old Field for 21 years and previously served as Acting Village Justice and a member of the Board of Trustees.
-He was elected to his current position in March, 2022.
-Mayor Pirro designated Bill with a series of Special Projects including revision of the website, revising procedures or the Village Justice Court; and drafting potential changes to the Village Code.
+He was elected to his current position in March, 2022 and became Deputy Mayor in November 2023.
+Bill has been designated with a series of Special Projects including revision of the website; revising procedures of the Village Justice Court and Village Clerk’s position; and drafting potential changes to the Village Code.
 Bill can be reached at 631-371-9287.
-Bill previously served as a Suffolk County Assistant District Attorney and an Assistant United States Attorney for the Department of Justice (prosecuting Asian, Russian and Italian organized crime cases).
-He currently teaches criminal justice and political science courses at Hofstra University and St. Joseph’s University which leaves him time to try to add to the 125 countries he has visited in his lifetime.
+Bill previously served as a Suffolk County Assistant District Attorney and an Assistant United States Attorney for the Department of Justice.
+He currently teaches criminal justice and political science courses at Hofstra University which leaves him time to add to the 125 countries he has visited in his lifetime.

 Rebecca Van Der Bogart is the village trustee in charge of municipal buildings and parks and oversees the maintenance of trees on the sides of village roads.
 She also has administrative responsibility.
 In the summer of 1997, Rebecca and her wife Hayley purchased their home in Old Field and side-by-side they’ve spent the last 25 years researching and restoring their 150-year-old farmhouse and barn.
 Rebecca received her undergraduate degree in Business from Stony Brook University.
 She has worked in the design-built industry for 29 years, most currently as a Global Account Manager for Miller Knoll.
 She was one of the founding members of the Friends of Flax Pond, Rebecca is committed to protecting the environment, and balancing responsible stewardship with education, enjoyment, and access.
 She loves to swim and Paddle board with Hayley and her two poodles.